sbp-dev/findmyvaccine/README.md

-# findmyvaccine
+# FindMyVaccine
-This app checks for availability of vaccines in India at regular intervals (every 10-20 mins).
+This app checks for availability of vaccines in India at regular intervals (every 5-15 mins).
 It stops automatically when slots are found and can alert you in different ways.
 If you find eligible vaccination slots, please book immediately using CoWin portal or Aarogya Setu app.
-This is an open source, personal project and is based on open APIs provided by API Setu initiative of Government of India.
+This is an open source, personal project based on open APIs provided by API Setu initiative of Government of India.
+Contributions are welcome!